TortoiseGit/TortoiseGit/doc/Aspell/Readme.txt

 en.pws:
   Dictionaries of English terms.

+To execute the spell checker on the documentation:
+ * Install Python
+ * Install Aspell and the English Aspell dictionary.
+ * python3 check.py

+Spell checking has only been tested on *nix-bases systems recently.

-The output of the spellchecking process is written to "spellcheck_<NN>.log".
+The output of the spellchecking process is written to "*.log".